Nallo/CarND-Vehicle-Detection/writeup.md

 | #2           | 96x96       | 70%     |
 | #3           | 128x128     | 70%     |

-The output of the `slide_window` calls generates the following output.
+The output of the `slide_window` calls is reported below.

 ![Cars](output_images/windows_def.jpg)